May 21, 2024

 TWEET THIS

-As a result of the diminished worker-to-beneficiary ratio and a longer span in which retirees are collecting Social Security benefits, Social Security’s Trustees project that the Old-Age and Survivors Insurance (OASI) trust fund will be depleted in 2035.
-At that point, 71 million beneficiaries could face cuts in benefits of 23 percent.
+As a result of the diminished worker-to-beneficiary ratio and a longer span in which retirees are collecting Social Security benefits, Social Security’s Trustees project that the Old-Age and Survivors Insurance (OASI) Trust Fund will be depleted in 2033, at which point 70 million beneficiaries would face an automatic cut of 21 percent to their benefits.
+Social Security’s Disability Insurance (DI) Trust Fund would not be depleted over the Trustee’s 75-year projection period, but if the two trust funds were hypothetically combined, they’d be depleted in 2035.

 Medical spending increases rapidly with age

-As a large portion of the American population lives well beyond retirement age, the total cost of providing healthcare will grow as well.
-According to CMS, growth in Medicare spending will average 7.2 percent per year until 2030, the year in which every baby boomer would be above the age of 65.
-Such spending, which now measures 3 percent of gross domestic product (GDP), would eclipse 6 percent of GDP in 2052.
-Of more near-term concern, the Medicare Trustees project that Medicare’s Hospital Insurance Trust Fund will be depleted by 2028, thereby leading to a 10 percent shortfall in payments for medical services.
+As a large portion of the American population lives well beyond retirement age, the total cost of providing healthcare will also grow.
+According to CMS, growth in Medicare spending will average 7.9 percent per year until 2030, when every baby boomer would be above the age of 65.
+Such spending, which measures 3.2 percent of gross domestic product (GDP), would eclipse 5 percent of GDP in the next two decades.
+In fact, the Medicare Trustees project that Medicare’s Hospital Insurance Trust Fund will be depleted by 2036, leading to an 11 percent shortfall in payments for medical services.

 Conclusion